 2. Increase transparency and relationships with customers

 If you want to consolidate your presence in your customers’ minds and make them stay with you, you must respond to or even forecast their needs.
 Acquiring and maintaining a base of loyal customers is particularly important for small businesses – we all know that retaining a customer is much cheaper than attracting a new one.
 Business intelligence for small business helps to gather data about your customers’ behavior and structure it in a clear form so that it can be analyzed fast and easy.
-With insights about your customers’ behavior you can make effective business decisions.
+With insights about your customers’ behavior, you can make effective business decisions.
 One good example we can focus on is customer service – a first responder to general and specific requests for information.
 While you might have agents or employees to answer these calls, you might want to analyze specific customer service KPIs to know how to approach your customers in the future, what to improve in your customer management process, and how to gain valuable insights on where to decrease business costs.

 3. Analyze and easily combine various data sources online